Russian Opposition Coordination Council: Assessments by political scientists

-Unfortunately, the bohemian-glamorous core of the CCO, which sets the tone in it today, having justly provided moral and political support to Alexei Navalny, defiantly refused the same support to another member of the CC — prisoner of the regime Sergey Udaltsov, despite his direct request.
-Having so shamelessly revealed their class and ideological prejudices, these people, in my opinion, forever deprived themselves of the moral right to coordinate the joint struggle of various currents of the protest movement....
+Unfortunately, the bohemian-glamorous core of the CCO, which sets the tone in it today, having justly provided moral and political support to Alexei Navalny, defiantly refused the same support to another member of the CC – prisoner of the regime Sergey Udaltsov, despite his direct request.
+Having so shamelessly revealed their class and ideological prejudices, these people, in my opinion, forever deprived themselves of the moral right to coordinate the joint struggle of various currents of the protest movement.

 According to political scientist Igor Semyonov, liberalism prevailed in the CCO, which also prevails in protest Moscow in general.
-The existing system of CC members suits them — they consider it the lesser evil than unpredictable popular rule.
+The existing system of CC members suits them – they consider it the lesser evil than unpredictable popular rule.
 Therefore, the CCO has neither a program nor tools to replace the existing regime.
 CC members view the people as "a herd of sheep" and are unable to raise them to revolution.
 The people respond to the liberals with mutual disdain and choose rather "corrupt power in uniform".
-But in May 2013, an alternative appeared — the Expert Council of the Opposition (ESO).
+But in May 2013, ESI appeared as an alternative.
 "This is still a very small, but courageous head of a huge sleeping protest brontosaurus".
 Further, according to Igor Semyonov, the CCO will decrease as the protest merges, while the ESO, which calls for the renewal of the protest organization, will increase.
 The task of opposition Moscow is to find the strength to lead the revolution of self-government from below, while losing their privileges, otherwise nationalist forces will inevitably ride the wave of popular self-government.

 Sociologist Igor Eidman noted in his blog in October 2013 that "in reality, the CC was apparently created for two purposes: to legitimize Navalny as the leader of the opposition, and to create a certain recognized pool of potential negotiators with the authorities."
 According to Eidman, the first task has been solved, while the second turned out to be unattainable due to the government's intransigence.
 Thus, believes Eidman, the CC is no longer needed.

 Public opinion polls

-From 15 to 18 March 2013, the Levada Center conducted an all-Russian survey on behalf of "Gazeta.ru" regarding the attitude of Russian residents towards the Coordination Council.
+From 15 to 18 March 2013, the Levada Center conducted an all-Russian survey on behalf of Gazeta.ru regarding the attitude of Russian residents towards the Coordination Council.
 1601 people living in 130 settlements were interviewed.
 As a result, it turned out that 27% of the respondents had heard about the CC.
 Only 1% of citizens closely monitor the work of the CC.

 The Levada Center also found out the opinion of citizens on who the CC is acting in the interests of.
 The opinions of respondents who had heard something about the CC were distributed as follows: